 You have no questions for the hiring manager

 It’s essential to have good questions ready – even if you’re meeting with the nth person at the company where you’re interviewing.
 Have at least five questions prepared that prove you’ve done your homework on the organization and are truly interested in working there.
 These questions will also help you gain a better understanding of the role, its requirements, and the company culture so you can determine if it’s a good fit for you.

 You forget to follow up after the interview

 Think of your thank you message as a tool to influence the interviewer and advance your position.
 If you skip the thank you, you’re missing out on an opportunity to keep your candidacy top of mind and reinforce your interest in the role.
 Send a thoughtful thank you note to each interviewer within 24 hours of every interview.
 Make sure to collect business cards or write down the proper spelling of the interviewers’ names and email addresses during the interview process to ensure follow-up in a timely manner.

 Properly prepare for your interview and you’ll be sure to avoid looking foolish.
-Click on the following link for more information on interview preparation.

 Amanda Augustine is the Job Search Expert for TheLadders.
 She provides job search and career guidance for professionals looking to make their next career move.
 Have a question for Amanda?
 Submit your question here for a chance to have it answered in her weekly column, and be sure to follow @JobSearchAmanda on Twitter and “Like” her on Facebook for up-to-the-minute job-search advice.